Blizarre/marache.net/content/post/2024-05-01-small-projects.md

 ## USB Volume Knob with CircuitPython

 I created a volume/media key USB controller for my desktop using MicroPython and a ProMicro microcontroller.
-This small project was my first experience with CircuitPython, and I absolutely loved it.
-I used a bootleg ProMicro (RP2040) to build a "proper" physical volume knob and media buttons, which I enclosed in an old tin box I found at a thrift shop.
+This small project was my first experience with [CircuitPython](https://circuitpython.org), and I absolutely loved it.
+I used a bootleg [ProMicro](https://www.sparkfun.com/products/18288) based on the [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html) microcontroller to build a "proper" physical volume knob and media buttons, which I enclosed in an old tin box I found at a thrift shop.

 ### Features